Constitutional Law I(T) (Fall 2017)

 I will pass around a seating chart on the first day of class.
 You must be on the seating chart to receive credit for the course.
+This includes anyone making up an incomplete, as well as those registered for the class.
 If you are not on the seating chart, I will not turn in a grade for you at the end of the semester, even if you take the exam.
 It is your responsibility to see to it that your name is on the seating chart.

 You must sit in your assigned seat for each class.
 If you would like to move to a different seat after the first day, just let me know and I’ll be happy to adjust the seating chart.

-Procedure in case of absence: If you are absent for any class, please fill out one of the absence forms in the Dean of Students, which you can do on-line.
+Procedure in case of absence: If you are absent for any class for any reason (including an absence you expect to be unexcused), please fill out one of the absence forms in the Dean of Students, which you can do on-line through the "Absence Notification Online Form found on the Dean of Students page.
 It’s fine to e-mail me as well, but you must submit the Dean of Students form in any case.
 As for what constitutes an excused absence, these include:

 I will keep you apprised of how many unexcused absences you have.
 If you think an absence that wasn’t excused should have been, or just have questions about why it wasn’t, it’s fine to talk to me about it in class or in my office.
 I don’t mind that at all.
-But all questions about the forms must be resolved before the start of exam period.
+But all questions about forms that have been submitted must be resolved before the start of exam period.

-You may tape the class only with my prior permission.
+You may tape or live-stream the class only with my prior permission.

-If you have or suspect you have a disability that might affect your ability to comply with any of these ground rules or otherwise affect your performance, please contact Iris Morera, Coordinator, Disability Services at the Office of Disability Services for information about available opportunities, resources, and services.
-Her phone number is 305-284-9907, and her email address is email@example.com.
+If you have or suspect you have a disability that might affect your ability to comply with any of these ground rules or otherwise affect your performance, please contact the Law School’s Coordinator of Disability Services at the Office of Disability Services for information about available opportunities, resources, and services.
+The phone number is 305-284-9907, and the email address is email@example.com.
 You may also visit the Office of Disability Services website.

 I will send e-mails to the class e-mail list the Law School’s IT department created for this class.
 I will try to post anything in an e-mail on the web page, but there may be times when you will need to see the e-mails.
 For example, I might occasionally change an assignment for the next day.

 This class e-mail list is generated with your law school e-mail address.
 If you have another e-mail account you prefer to use, you can have your law school account direct the e-mails to that address.
-If you can’t do that, you can ask my assistant Andrea Garcia to include that other e-mail address on the list by clicking here.
+If you can’t do that, you can ask my assistant Ms. Sue Demmings to include that other e-mail address on the class e-mail list by clicking here.